Attendance Policy and Procedure

 • Parents/carers should notify the academy in advance that their child will be absent for religious observance, so that the academy knows whether to expect the pupil into school or not.

 • If a parent/carer would like their child to be absent for an additional day, around a religious observance, they should contact the academy.
 The academy will consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
-If additional absence is authorised, this would be marked with the C
+If additional absence is authorised, this will be marked with the C

 • The academy will ensure a pupil is not penalised for absence due to days of Religious Observance, for example if using attendance rewards.